Conorjbr/rock-paper-scissors/README.md

     Edit the description if required
     Click on green "Create Fork" button at bottom of page

-Hot to Clone a Repository
+How to Clone a Repository

     Fork the repository using the steps above
     Above the file list, click Code (Usually green at the top right of the code window)